 Make Lifestyle Changes:

-- Prioritize regular exercise.
+- Prioritise regular exercise.

 - Ensure adequate sleep for emotional balance.